×

 ($100,000 × 1% = $1,000)

-A. Rental Property that Passes the 1% Rule: An investor is considering a piece of real estate for a purchase price of $150,000.
-The property’s condition and its neighborhood allow for a rent of $1,500 a month.
-This meets the 1% rule, which means the investment is worthy of evaluating further to ensure it’s, in fact, a good deal.
+A. Rental Property that Passes the 1% Rule: An investor is looking into a rental property that’s selling for $150,000.
+After doing the math, it turns out that the property’s condition and its neighborhood can reel in a monthly cash flow of $1,500.
+These numbers meet the 1% rule, which means the property is worth evaluating further to make sure it’s a good deal.

-Although many factors come into play when calculating a buy and hold property’s cash flow potential, the 1% rule for real estate investors is a great way to determine if the cash flow at least makes sense upfront.
-If your 1 percent rule calculations show that you require a higher rent than what can actually be collected, you may come up short after your mortgage and operating expenses are paid.
-This reveals that the property’s cash flow factor may deem the deal not worthy of looking into any further.
+This reveals that the property’s cash flow factor may make the deal not worth looking into any further.
 After all, you most likely became a real estate investor with the goal of getting ahead of the game financially.
-With this in mind, ensuring that a real estate asset has the potential of securing a positive monthly net income is what can set successful investors apart from the hit-or-miss investors.
+With this in mind, ensuring that a real estate asset has the potential of securing a positive monthly net income is what can set successful investors apart from hit-or-miss investors.

 It can be a bit confusing for some investors when figuring out what to charge their tenant for monthly rent.
 At the same time, it’s imperative that the final number that’s sealed in a rental agreement is enough to produce a positive cash flow.
-The 1% rule serves as a useful guide in figuring out your target rental rate.
+The 1 rule real estate calculation serves as a useful guide in figuring out your target rental rate.
 A rule of thumb would be to set the rental amount to 1 percent, or more, of the property purchase price.
 This 1% buffer can be used to better your chances of having money left over after all your rental property expenses are paid.

 After his purchase, his tenant is placed, and his first month yields the $1,000 he was expecting.
 He now pays his monthly mortgage of $450, and operating expenses of $365, which leaves him with a total net income of $185 per month.
 In this case, the 1% rule predicted a positive cash flow, and deemed the property was worth looking into further.

 Imagine if the numbers were slightly different, and the calculations were not taken into consideration while vetting the property.
-What if the investor figured out late in the game that he needed at least $1,000 a month in rent, but the property can only be rented for $800.
+What if the investor figured out late in the game that he needed at least $1,000 a month in rent, but the property can only be rented for $800?
 In this second scenario, with the same expenses, the investor would be in the red each month for -$15.
 The property would clearly not be worth investing in with a net loss such as this, and he would have known this from the start by using this helpful calculation.
 Are you starting to see the usefulness of the 1% rule for evaluating rental real estate?

 What Should You Consider Next After a Rental Property Passes the 1 Percent Rule?